 Microsoft Surface Headphones 2

 While the Microsoft Surface Headphones 2 are way more expensive they are one of the best when it comes to Bluetooth multipoint.
-If you’re looking for a pair of headphones that you can use throughout the day with multiple devices then it might be worth saving up a little extra to get these are they nail that functionality better than almost any other pair of headphones.
+If you’re looking for a pair of headphones that you can use throughout the day with multiple devices then it might be worth saving up a little extra to get these.
 Plus, they have solid active noise cancelling, a good battery life, and a slick design.
-Regardless of which pair of headphones you decide to go with make sure you’re up-to-date when it comes to which retailers offer the best delivery and warranty options.
+Regardless of which pair of headphones you decide to go buy, make sure you’re up-to-date when it comes to which retailers offer the best delivery and warranty options.